How to Improve Your Conversation Skills (Even If You’re Shy)

 Make sure you get enough rest.
 Communication necessitates a lot of focus, but getting adequate sleep at night might help you pay attention better.

-3. Maintain a cheerful tone in your communication
+3. Maintain a Cheerful Tone in Your Communication

-How to get better at conversation?
-Always keep the tone positive.
 If you spend your entire lunch break talking about how your car broke down, the other person won’t get a positive emotion from your chat.

 Don’t be too pessimistic.
 At the first meeting, don’t focus on how hard it is for you or how horrible everything is.

 Don’t even bring up a time when you didn’t enjoy something.
 Excessive pessimism drives people away from you.

-4. Learn how to express interest in the other party
+4. Learn How to Express Interest in the Other Party

 If you want to be a good talker, keep in mind that people always want to talk about themselves.
 So you should be able to play a role in which you show genuine interest in them.

-Display your enthusiasm.
-This is the crucial point that many people overlook.
 For example, if you see someone after they have taken some kind of test, ask how they did.

 If you know that someone was on vacation, ask about their experience.
 If someone’s child was or is ill, ask how their child is doing.